Karachi is the largest city and financial capital of Pakistan, as well as the largest port of the nation.

-The pace of life is completely different in Karachi then in other cities of Pakistan: everything is more hectic, hurried, and the residents are far more liberal than in the rest of Pakistan.
+The pace of life is completely different in Karachi than in other cities of Pakistan: everything is more hectic, hurried, and the residents are far more liberal than in the rest of Pakistan.

-Aside from chaotic events that take place now and then, Karachi is a good place to live in – perhaps even the best place to live in Pakistan if you want to indulge yourself in variety of foods, culture, societies, etc.
+Aside from chaotic events that take place now and then, Karachi is a good place to live in – perhaps even the best place to live in Pakistan if you want to indulge yourself in a variety of foods, cultures, societies, etc.

 Warnings & Dangers in Karachi

 With poverty crushing the city, it is no wonder that Karachi isn't the safest city for travelers, as both petty and violent crimes took over the streets.
 Be extremely careful if you're planning on visiting Karachi.

 Public transport is in very bad condition.
 Rickshaws are the best form of public transport here.
 If at all possible, arrange with the people you're staying with to pick you up from the airport.

 Petty street crime is a serious issue in Karachi and tourists are strongly advised against carrying valuables with them while on the streets: passports, bank cards, bags, jewelry, laptops, mobile phones, iPads and anything else you can think of is of extreme value to any pickpocket in Karachi, since there is a large black market for all of these items, especially for passports whether forged or stolen.

 NATURAL DISASTERS RISK : MEDIUM

 As for natural disasters, Karachi is susceptible to a couple of them that have hit in the past, like earthquakes, floods, and droughts.
 Monitor the situation and follow the advice from the authorities.

 MUGGING RISK : MEDIUM